World traveler Clown Tom Bolton

-This is a photo from around 1985 or ’86.
+These images are from 1985.
 My French girlfriend was with me at the time and we hiked up to the top of Santis Mountain in rural Appenzellerland, Switzerland.
 It was not technical but a good days hike non-the-less.
 The view was spectacular yet one could get a cold beer at the bar on top and ride the cable car back down.
 Very convenient when you are thirsty and tired but not quite the rugged nature I was used to in the Colorado Rockies.
 I’m not much of a skier but did do some skiing in Switzerland when I was younger.
 No matter where you are in Switzerland you are never far from some nice nature that has its appeal summer or winter.

 From my home in Stuttgart, Switzerland is only 2 hours’ drive away.
 Also, my good friend and fellow American juggler Steve Goetz married a Swiss acrobat and settled in Zürich for 10 years.
 I would stop by at least a couple of times a year particularly each August during the Zürich Theaterspektakel which is a well know festival.
 We only get to pass our hats there and just barely get tolerated by the organizers yet it was a traditional place for lots of old-timer performers to meet up.

 In recent years the organization has changed and many of the regulars stopped coming.
 Instead there has been a wave of Spain based performers, many from South America, and all looking for a place to make money as most of southern Europe has suffered economic problems.
 I miss the old atmosphere but also appreciate the creativity shown by many of the newer performers.
 The following photos are all from Theaterspektakel 2010, the first 2 are views of what has always been known as the main pitch.
 The following 2 photos are on the other side of the main festival area on what is referred to as the fly pitch although many of the biggest and best crowds can be gathered here.